JZMNE/NS-Birth-and-Death-Rate-Viz/README.md

 The aim of this project is to provide an easy-to-understand visualization of this data, allowing users to explore and compare birth and death rates over time.
 The visualization is designed to be accessible to a broad audience, and is optimized for viewing on desktop and mobile devices.

 # Usage :chart_with_downwards_trend:
-To view the visualization, simply open the index.html file in a web browser.
-The visualization will load automatically and allow you to explore the data.
+To view the visualization, the visualization will load automatically and allow you to explore the data.

 The visualization consists of a line chart showing the birth and death rates over time, with the option to toggle between rates for males, females, or both sexes.
 There is also a table showing the actual rates for each year and sex.